aeternity/aepp-sdk-js/README.md

 ## CLI - Command Line Client

-To quickly test _all_ of aeternity's blockchain features from your terminal, you can install and use our **NodeJS [CLI](https://github.com/aeternity/aepp-cli-js)** by running:
+To quickly test _all_ of æternity's blockchain features from your terminal, you can install and use our **NodeJS [CLI](https://github.com/aeternity/aepp-cli-js)** by running:

 1. `npm i -g @aeternity/aepp-cli` to globally install the CLI
 2. `aecli --help` to get a list of possible commands